 Assistive Technology - it could be as simple as creating and making training and education for the differently-abled available online should the need to have this option arise (like in cases of unfortunate events) or it could also be customizing a workstation for the employees to perform their jobs, setting up systems that encourage co-existing with physically-challenged officemate/s.

 Accessible Environment - the work environment must also be physically accessible, adaptable and flexible day-to-day office equipment.
 Having these in mind would surely eliminate barriers and allow people to maximize productivity at work and move independently at the same time.
 For example, having a Wheelchair ramp installed in the office building entrance could already do wonders.
 Installing a stairlift will also be viable or a vertical platform lift for employees to travel the floors together harmoniously.

 The company’s pantry or kitchen should also be set up flexible - there are kitchen systems that let the user make use of the kitchen fully.
-Being able to work independently despite being physically-challenged.
-Kitchen cabinets, table tops, made adjustable and accessible that makes kitchen work much easier than before without needing too much or no assistance at all.
+Being able to work independently despite being physically challenged.
+Kitchen cabinets, tabletops, made adjustable and accessible which makes kitchen work much easier than before without needing too much or no assistance at all.

 With the support of the company, the management, and the leaders - inclusion in workspaces is completely achievable.
-These are just a few of the things to be considered in achieving the goal of fair inclusion of everyone in the workplaces.
+These are just a few of the things to be considered in achieving the goal of fair inclusion of everyone in workplace.